 The bottom line is, try to limit your cards to one and limit your purchases to an amount you can pay off at the end of the month.
-It is wise to build some credit, but remember your credit record will affect future loan rates, your ability to obtain financing for a vehicle or home and in some cases whether or not you are hired for a job.
+It is wise to build some credit, but remember your credit record will affect future loan rates, your ability to obtain financing for a vehicle or home, your auto insurance rates, and in some cases, whether or not you are hired for a job.